MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-configure.md

       For example, to use **wget** and log details to *mstunnel-setup* during the download, run `wget --output-document=mstunnel-setup https://aka.ms/microsofttunneldownload`

 2. To start the server installation, run the script as **root**.
-For example, you might use the following command line: `sudo chmod +x ./mstunnel-setup`
+For example, you might use the following command line: `sudo chmod +x ./mstunnel-setup`.
+The script always downloads and installs the tunnel server using the [most recent version](#microsoft-tunnel-updates) of Microsoft Tunnel.

    > [!TIP]
    > If you stop the installation and script, you can restart it by running the command line again.
 Installation continues from where you left off.